AntonG10/Antonios-Catering-Resturant/readme.md

 \*I've implemented regex to validate and display correctly form name, email and telephone inputs.
 I use bootstrap tool tips as form field guides and alerts if fields are entered correctly or not.

 \* I've created a food.json external file that is read and that populates the food items in the web pages food menu section.
-The javascript that codes thisis in the food.js file.
+The javascript that codes this is in the food.js file.